 Simpson Bay, St. Maarten: The world’s coolest landing, also its most terrifying–Dutch carrier KLM’s Boeing 747 skimming Maho Beach on approach to Princess Juliana International Airport–came to an end in late October 2016 when the airline replaced the flight with the much smaller Airbus.
 That doesn’t stop visitors from gawking at what are still some of the most challenging arrivals and departures.
 Alegria Hotel St. Maarten is located just close enough, 20 minutes on foot, that it’s easy to get to this sight, as well as all the bars and restaurants nearby.
 But it’s also just far enough away that you can forget all about it while sipping a cocktail and looking out at a technicolor sunset over the Caribbean Sea.

-Disclosure: Choice Hotels is sending Getaway Maven Sandra Foyt to the Abaco Islands to research the destination.
-They will host her stay at Hope Town Harbour Lodge and cover all trip expenses.
+Disclosure: Choice Hotels sent Getaway Maven Sandra Foyt to the Abaco Islands to research the destination.
+They hosted her stay at Hope Town Harbour Lodge and covered all trip expenses.
 As always, our opinions are our own.
 Please refer to our Editorial Policy for more details.